RubenDillon/tanzu/tap7/readme.md

 		sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-	3. Assign the public IP Address of this machine to the DNS record gitlab.latam-team.be
+	3. Assign the public IP Address of this machine to the DNS record gitlab.latamteam.name

 	4. Deploy GitLab CE version from docker or the place you select export GITLAB_HOME=/srv/gitlab